jcoliz/GameFab/README.md

 # How to Get Started

 This project contains the core library and a sample with several game scenes.
-These games were adapted from the "Getting Started With Scratch" book from No Starch Press.
+It includes mini-games were adapted from the [Super Scratch Programming Adventure!](https://www.nostarch.com/scratch) book from No Starch press.

 1. Clone the 'release' branch of the repository
 1. Open GameFabJr.sln using Visual Studio 2015